An unlawful detention occurs when a person’s right to personal liberty is restricted without following the legal process. This includes:

 A real-life case:

 BEEIOR ISHENGE v.
-COMMISSIONER OF POLICE, PLATEAU STATE & ANOR (2019) LPELR-48390(CA) – The Appeal Court held that the 1st respondent violated the right to personal liberty of the appellant as guaranteed by Section 35 of the 1999 Constitution when it failed to charge the appellant within the time frame stipulated in Section 35(5) (a) of the Constitution.
+COMMISSIONER OF POLICE, PLATEAU STATE & ANOR (2019) LPELR-48390(CA) – The Appeal Court held that the police violated the right to personal liberty of the appellant as guaranteed by Section 35 of the Nigerian Constitution when it failed to charge the appellant within the legal time frame.

 In the first application to keep you in custody, the court may grant a remand order not exceeding a period of 14 days.